dongposhi/learning/Spark Learing/promotion/Work Summary.md

   - https://cr.amazon.com/r/7891481/
   - https://cr.amazon.com/r/7761655/

-## Design and Implementation of UCP's core components - XBorderDataAggregatorService and XBorderOrderInfoDeclarationService
+## Lanching CERI clearance channel for GS

+[The project](https://w.amazon.com/bin/view/CNTechAGS/Projects/New_CERI/) launched the CERI clearance channel for GS in CN.

-GS team built the [UCP(Unified Clearance Platform, it provides customs clearance service for crossboarder business)](https://w.amazon.com/bin/view/CNTechAGS/Projects/New_CERI/#XBorderDataAggregatorService) from scratch to support various clearance channels.
-I took two core services design and implementation.
+In the project, our team built the Unified Clearance Platform(the following is called UCP) to cover both CERI and PCR clearance mode.
+I delivered two core services in the project - **XBorderDataAggregatorService** and **XBorderOrderInfoDeclarationService** - from design to implementation.

 - **XBorderOrderInfoDeclarationService** The service serves to submit order data to customs agents.
+- **XBorderDataAggregatorSerivce** The service is the data provider of clearance data.
+It integrates 6+ external dependcy services.
+The service also severs as a data source of [Unified Settlement Platform](https://w.amazon.com/bin/view/CNTech/LastMile/USP/) of payment team.

+In the project, we faced the extensible problem.
+As business required, UCP has to onboard more than 1 customs agents(e.g. SHANGHAI, GUANGZHOU etc.).
+Each customs agent has its own commnication channel and protocol.
+So the service has to be easy to expand to new local customs office.
+It's not acceptable to spend the same effort as current project.
+Another challenge is that the consistency issue of protocol's implementaion.
+In any system, more interfaces means more communciating issue.
+The services need to provide fault tolerance and analysis tools to solve operation issues.

-The service defined a framework of communciating with them.
-The framework encapuslates the low level commnication functions and defines the high level interfaces for pluin extension.
+The service **XBorderOrderInfoDeclarationService** defined a plugin-like framework to solve External extensible issue.
+The framework encapuslates the low level communication functions and defines the high level interfaces for pluin extension.
 It supports both sync submitting and trap receipt capability with customs agents.
-SDE can implments the plugin for each clearance agents which has its own protocol and data requirement with low cost.

-  I finished the SHANGHAI CBT agent.
-And other workmates finished other plugins on GUANGZHOU, NINGBO based on the framework within short time (less than 1 person month).

-- **XBorderDataAggregatorSerivce** The service is the data provider of clearance data.
-It involves 3 main systems (checkout, shipment, payment) in Retail system, 6+ services as PCE/OMS, HOPS, VBS, KYC, TokenatorIntegrationService, AddressService.
-The service integrated different data sources.
-The service also severs as a data source of [Unified Settlement Platform](https://w.amazon.com/bin/view/CNTech/LastMile/USP/)
+For onboarding a new customs office, SDE only need to parse the specific protocol and map it to system's abstract concepts.
+In the service, we designed the retry mechinism by leveraging the SQS's DLQ to provide fault tolerance and simplified the maintain operations as redriving the DLQ.
+With the service **XBorderDataAggregatorSerivce**, internal services are wrappered in an unified way to provide source data.
+Based on the strategy pattern, the service picked the right source clearance data for each order.

+After project launch, 93% GS packages switched to CERI clearacne channel from PCR channel.
+It saved both time and cost.
+Average clearance time is reduced to less 0.5 day from PCR's 3 days.
+Average duty rate is reduced to 11.2% from PCR's 30%.
+With the framework design, the onboarding of GUANGZHOU and NINGBO and ZHONGTONG in afterward projects becomes as easy as expected.
+Each plugin was finished by a junior SDE with in 3 weeks.

 ### Techinical Artifacts